Vietnam.vn - Nền tảng quảng bá Việt Nam

 One key factor is the power of the Milky Way.
 The gravity of its host galaxy has been stripping the satellite galaxies of their dark matter mass for billions of years, turning them into tiny, dim “ghosts.”
 Because they are so faint, they are often confused with globular clusters or simply don’t show up in sky survey data.

-"If we do find the faint satellite galaxy population that we predict, it would be a remarkable achievement for the LCDM theory.
+"If we do find the faint satellite galaxy population we predict, it will be a remarkable achievement for the LCDM theory.
 It also shows the extraordinary power of physics and mathematics - from equations run on supercomputers to concrete predictions that astronomers can test with telescopes," said study co-author Professor Carlos Frenk.

 Astronomers have now discovered around 30 new, tiny, faint satellite galaxies, but it’s not yet clear whether they’re galaxies or just star clusters.
 Scientists at Durham believe these objects could be part of a “ghost population” waiting to be identified.